Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Proposed Method

 \subsection{Speaker diarization pipeline}

+We adopt DiariZen~\cite{han2025leveraging}, which follows the EEND-VC (end-to-end neural diarization with vector clustering) paradigm~\cite{kinoshita2021integrating, kinoshita2021advances} by combining a local end-to-end neural diarization (EEND) module with a Pyannote-based~\cite{bredin2023pyannote} backend for speaker clustering and stitching of local-window decisions.
+As shown in Figure~\ref{fig:framework}(a), the EEND module comprises a pre-trained WavLM~\cite{chen2022wavlm}, a Conformer~\cite{gulati2020conformer}, and a linear classifier.

-To fine-tune WavLM for the speaker diarization task, we adopt a diarization pipeline based on DiariZen \cite{han2025leveraging}, which combines a local end-to-end neural diarization (EEND) model with a speaker clustering module implemented using Pyannote \cite{bredin2023pyannote}.
-The EEND component integrates WavLM \cite{chen2022wavlm} with Conformer \cite{gulati2020conformer} and is trained using the powerset loss \cite{plaquet2023powerset}.
-Following the strategy in SUPERB \cite{yang2021superb}, the outputs from all WavLM layers are aggregated via a learnable weighted sum to form the input representation to the Conformer.
-The Conformer consists of four blocks, each with a feed-forward module of input and hidden dimensions set to 256 and 1024, respectively.
-The multi-head self-attention module contains four attention heads, and the convolution module uses a kernel size of 31.
-All dropout rates in the Conformer are set to 0.1.
-The powerset loss is configured to support up to four speakers with a maximum of two overlapping speakers.
-We experiment with both WavLM Base+ and WavLM Large models, which contain 94.4 million and 316.6 million parameters, respectively.
-The Conformer blocks contribute an additional 6.1 million parameters.
+Following SUPERB~\cite{yang2021superb}, hidden representations from all WavLM layers are combined via a learnable layer-wise weighted sum used as input to the Conformer.
+The Conformer consists of four blocks, each comprising a feed-forward module (input and hidden dimensions of 256 and 1024, respectively), a multi-head self-attention module with four heads, and a convolution module with kernel size~31.
+All dropout rates in the Conformer are set to~0.1.
+The Conformer output is passed to a linear layer that produces frame-level logits, and a final softmax yields powerset labels for the EEND objective.
+The model is trained with the powerset loss~\cite{plaquet2023powerset}, supporting up to four speakers with at most two overlapping speakers.

+We consider both WavLM Base+ and WavLM Large variants (approximately 94.4\,M and 316.6\,M parameters, respectively), while the Conformer and linear layers contribute an additional 6.1\,M parameters.